-The coating, as seen in Figure 6, is typical for low silicon steels with silicon impurities less than 0.04% and where the thickness of the coating is limited by the interdiffusion of iron and zinc.
+The below coating structure, as seen in Figure 6, is typical for steels of recommended chemistry for galvanizing where the thickness of the coating is limited by the interdiffusion of iron and zinc.

 When the steel is removed from the galvanizing kettle, it may receive a post-treatment to enhance the galvanized coating.
 One of the most commonly used treatments is quenching.
 The quench tank contains mostly water but may also have chemicals added to create a passivation layer that protects the galvanized steel during storage and transportation.
 Other finishing steps include removal of zinc drips or spikes, by grinding them off.